Streatham South (ward)

-Streatham South ward is located in the Streatham constituency of the UK House of Commons, the Lambeth and Southwark constituency of the London Assembly, and was in the London constituency of the European Parliament.
+Streatham South ward was located in the Streatham constituency of the UK House of Commons, the Lambeth and Southwark constituency of the London Assembly, and was in the London constituency of the European Parliament.

 Lambeth Council elections

+2018 election

+The 2018 Lambeth council elections took place on Thursday May 3, 2018 to elect 3 councillors.

+2014 election

+2010 election

-At the Lambeth Council elections, 2010 residents of Streatham South ward elected three Labour Party Councillors: Mark Bennett, David Malley, and John Kazantzis.
+At the 2010 Lambeth London Borough Council election residents of Streatham South ward elected three Labour Party Councillors: Mark Bennett, David Malley, and John Kazantzis.
 Turnout was 59%.
 Bennett became Mayor of Lambeth in March 2013, but died in February 2014, his seat remaining vacant.
-All three seats are up for election at the next Lambeth Council elections, on 22 May 2014, the same day as other United Kingdom local elections and the European Parliament elections in the United Kingdom.

-Lambeth Council elections 2018

-The 2018 Lambeth council elections took place on Thursday May 3, 2018 to elect 3 councillors.